 Dispute Advice you need at a Fixed Cost

 Your first consultation will be offered under our Discounted Fixed Fee First Interview Scheme.
-This is a cost effective way of obtaining legal advice in a face to face – one to one appointment at one of our offices to suit you.
+This is a cost-effective way of obtaining legal advice in a face to face – one to one appointment at one of our offices to suit you.
 Please see our Spotlight on Fixed Fees for General Litigation for more information about how this Scheme can help you.

 You can expect to receive clear and concise advice and information on your rights, an assessment of the legal merits of your case and an idea of the likely costs and potential awards from the outset.

 If the dispute relates to ownership of land, it may be necessary to correctly identify who owns the land in question before we can advise you as to your options.
-Our Conveyancing Department have the skills and knowledge required to identify ownership of the land and therefore if there is any uncertainty as to whether you own the land, we would recommend that you seek advice from our Conveyancing Department before trying to resolve the dispute.
+Our Conveyancing Department has the skills and knowledge required to identify ownership of the land and therefore if there is any uncertainty as to whether you own the land, we would recommend that you seek advice from our Conveyancing Department before trying to resolve the dispute.
 Our Conveyancing Department will be pleased to provide a quote for checking your Title Deeds and identifying ownership.

 If an amicable solution cannot be found, you may wish to consider taking your neighbour to Court.